slatedocs/slate/source/includes/_quickstart-wallets.md

 ## <em>Quickstart Wallets 🚧</em>

 <aside class="notice">
-Please note: wallets are not available by default.
+Please note that wallets are not available by default.
 Please speak to the Goji integrations team if you wish to use this functionality.
 </aside>

 This guide gives a brief overview of how to do the following, using the wallet API: